-These are the types of statistics that should get you excited about including images in most (or all) of your blog posts and social media updates.
+These are the types of statistics that should get you excited about including images in most (or all) of your blog posts and updates on social media sites.

 Do you have experience with any of these tools?
 Would you add others to the list?
 Share your thoughts in the comment section below.